JuaneloJuanelo/WordAPI2/README.md

 * [Picture](resources/inlinePicture.md): Represents a picture anchored to a Paragraph.
 * [Font](resources/font.md): Represents an object to provide text formatting to a Range.

+## Additional Content Needed

+* Explanation of the new pipeline, including the Ctx, local objects, and properties vs relations. o   ExecuteAsync is the only place where there’s a “cross-boundary” call to the Office application. o	The purpose of load() is to tell Office what properties are being requested so that the application doesn’t waste time/space returning stuff that’s unnecessary. o	What’s a “relation”?
+Is it different than a method?
+Is it different than a “relationship”?
+What does it mean to say that relations are not “loaded” by default?
+I don’t think I understand this part.
+If entireRow is a relation for Range, then it should be included in the Range object page, right? (maybe that one’s just in progress now)